xcart/xcart-docs/_pages/devs_en/basics/working-with-settings.md

         type: textarea
         orderby: 100
         value: ''
+        widgetParameters: { trusted: 1 }
         translations:
           - code: en
             option_name: Put your HTML code here
             option_comment: I am comment to the option and I am here just for show that you can put some text into me
     ```

+	`widgetParameters: { trusted: 1 }` line defines that this textarea can accept any value, even JS code.
+If we do not specify this parameter, <script> tags would be stripped out.

 5. Once it is done, re-deploy the store and install the module.
 If you already have the module installed and activated, you need to {% link "push the changes of install.yaml file" ref_8BPAwaEG %} to the database.